lyorig/Halcyon/README.md

 Included are several independent libraries.
 - **Halcyon**
-A C++ SDL wrapper, focused on speed and ease of usage.
+A C++ SDL wrapper, focused on speed and ease of use.
 - **lyoSTL**
 Various classes and types that enhance and simplify coding.
 - **lyoECS**